Marty Makary: Professional career

 Makary is a pancreatic surgeon and has pioneered novel surgical procedures.
 He was awarded the Nobility in Science Award by the National Pancreas Foundation for performing the world's first series of laparoscopic pancreas islet transplant operations.
 He has traveled with his international team overseas.
 Makary specializes in advanced laparoscopic surgery and performed the first laparoscopic Whipple surgery at Johns Hopkins and the first laparoscopic Frey's procedure for pancreatitis.

 Makary's research led to several partnerships, including a grant from the U.S. Department of Health and Human Services Agency for Healthcare Quality and Research, to study obesity treatment, and a grant from the same agency to implement safety programs at 100 U.S. hospitals, a project he collaborated on with Peter Pronovost and the American College of Surgeons.
 Makary was also the lead author in the original paper introducing a Hospital Survey of Patient Safety Culture.

-He has written for The Wall Street Journal, USA Today, Time, Newsweek, and CNN, and appears on NBC and Fox News.

-Makary has also called for the public reporting physician-endorsed quality measures by hospitals.
-He and Bryan Sexton have encouraged hundreds of hospitals to take the "Culture of Safety Survey" and make their results available to their communities.
+Makary has called for the public reporting physician-endorsed quality measures by hospitals.
 Makary also advocates for price transparency and has led efforts to ask hospitals to stop suing their low-income patients.

 In 2016, Makary and his colleagues exposed loopholes in the Orphan Drug Act accounting for higher drug pricing.
-His article "The Orphan Drug Act: Restoring the Mission to Rare Diseases", covered by Kaiser Heath News, led Senator Chuck Grassley's office to announce an investigation.
+His article "The Orphan Drug Act: Restoring the Mission to Rare Diseases", covered by Kaiser Health News, led Senator Chuck Grassley's office to announce an investigation.

+Makary, along with Michael Daniel, authored a piece in the British Medical Journal that claimed that medical error is the third leading cause of death in the United States.
+Multiple critics pointed out the article's poor methodology of how said number is calculated, suggesting the number they presented, just under half a million death per year, is likely an overestimate.
+Critics have claimed that such numbers give the public the wrong impression regarding the safety and quality of medical care, allowing groups like alternative medicine to further push people from seeking appropriate care.